 In August 1985 John Nathan-Turner was due to appear at the Edinburgh Book Festival.
 He decided that he would take a Dalek with him and Dalek N1 was selected for this task.
 Ever the opportunist, JNT decided to set-up a photocall at Kings Cross station and various pictures were taken of himself with the Dalek and the Dalek attempting to board the train.

 May 1986 saw the launch of a travelling exhibition of Doctor Who items to the USA.
 The tour had taken some months to organise in which a huge truck which was filled with exhibits.
 The outside of the trailer was covered with a painting by Andrew Skilleter who was a prolific Doctor Who artist at the time.
 No exhibition would be complete without a Dalek and so Mike Tucker of BBC VFX was called upon to refurbish Dalek N1.
-The chip in the oval was repaired and the mesh tidied, and the prop was given a new coat of gloss white paint with gold highlights.
+During November and December 1985, the chip in the oval was repaired, the mesh tidied and the prop was given a new coat of gloss white paint with gold highlights.
 A new eye with a unique pupil design was also fitted.
 The prop was passed into the hands of another technician who then fitted an internal movement mechanism to rotate the dome and move the eye and gun stick.